-The area just above the axis name is used to display the axis current position or velocity.
+The area just above (or on the right, in Horizontal view) of axis name is used to display the axis current position or velocity.
 This display has various modes.
-When the number is black, it is displaying the current position of the axis in display units (for the focus, this can also be a target distance - other axis such as the roll have similar alternate colours indicating a that the value show is in a different mode).
-If the axis trips out, then this number goes white to indicate that the axis is not holding position correctly and is not engaged.
-If a motor is tripped out, then there are 2 positions that could be of interest, one is the desired position, and the other is the actual position the motor is at.
-When the motor is engaged and its name is in white, then the user can select whether he wants the actual position of the motor to be shown or its intended position.
+The Current Value may be displaying the current position of the axis in display units (for the focus, this can also be a target distance - other axis such as the roll have similar alternate colours indicating a that the value show is in a different mode).
+Current